samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 (It might be helpful to visualize Bhagat Singh, Che Guevera and Paan Singh Tomar as rebels and people like Mahatma Gandhi, Martin Luther King Jr., and Nelson Mandela as revolutionaries for the remaining of this article.)

 **Who are rebels?**

+Do I really need to tell you who these conceited, egotistical, mutinous troublemakers with no regard for rules, regulations or authority are?

+(Considering the rising unrest in this world, I can only assume that the population of rebels is on a rise.
+Or probably it's just that like attracts like and without my knowledge, I have recently been pushed into the 'Rebel Worldcup'!)

+Anyway, rebels resist authority, control, tradition and conformity inorder to promote or preserve their personal autonomy.
+They are drawn towards seeking aesthetic perfection and their orientation is highly individualistic.

-This guy -
+Think these -

 ![Jack Sparrow](http://samyakchoudhary.com/img/jack-sparrow_trustDishonesty.jpg){: .center-image }

-This girl -

 ![Arya Stark](http://samyakchoudhary.com/img/arya-stark.jpg){: .center-image }

-Obviously him -

 ![Harry Potter](http://samyakchoudhary.com/img/harry-potter-rebel.jpg){: .center-image }

-Do I really need to tell you who these conceited, egotistical, mutinous troublemakers with no regard for rules, regulations or authority are?
-Considering the rising unrest in this world, I can only assume that the population of rebels is on a rise.
-Or probably it's just that like attracts like and without my knowledge, I have recently been pushed into the 'Rebel Worldcup'!

-Anyway, a rebel is a person who resists authority, control, or tradition.
-Rebels fight against the status quo to resist authority or conformity and to promote or preserve their personal autonomy.
-Drawn towards seeking aesthetic perfection, their orientation is highly individualistic.

-Think Jack Sparrow (Pirates of the Caribbean), Arya Stark (Game of Thrones), and Dr. Gregory House (House, M.D.).
+[//]: # (Think Jack Sparrow (Pirates of the Caribbean), Arya Stark (Game of Thrones), and Dr. Gregory House (House, M.D.).
 If you have studied in IIT Roorkee between 2013-17 then a supercilious person with initials S.V.
 (I hope I am not gored to death for this).
-If we have ever met (or you know me without me knowing you), then me.
+If we have ever met (or you know me without me knowing you), then me.)

-Though, the last person mentioned is the most charming maverick you might ever encounter. ;)
+[//]: # (Though, the last person mentioned is the most charming maverick you might ever encounter.)

+(And the most charming maverick of all - Me!)

-Noteworthiness, rarity, distinctiveness, individuality and/or the unusual, idiosyncratic or eccentric are what these characters value most highly in themselves and others.
+Noteworthiness, rarity, distinctiveness, individuality and/or the unusual, idiosyncratic or eccentric are the characters rebels value most highly in themselves and others.

 These are idealists who have high standards and seek excellence in whatever they do.
 They believe that what is perfect but unavailable or unattainable is infinitely more desirable than what is flawed but possible or achievable.